 Conversions of standard vehicles to electric generally suffer an increase in kerb weight when the electrical components such as batteries, inverters and traction motors are added, which can then significantly reduce payload capability.
 The development of a lightweight structure was therefore key to the maintenance of a competitive payload for the vehicle.

 The target market is fleet operators who have a commitment to de-carbonising their transport operations.

 This is achieved by the innovative use of new materials, the latest vehicle and component technologies and new approaches to integration, control and system management and vehicle systems health monitoring architectures.

-The van features an aluminium chassis, space frame cab structure, lightweight composite body panels and UK-based battery and traction motor technology.
+The hybrid van features an aluminium chassis, space frame cab structure, lightweight composite body panels and UK-based battery and traction motor technology.
 The development programme has blended conventional approaches with UK automotive engineering advances of the type that are typically applied to motorsport, high end and more exotic passenger vehicles.

 The result is a concept for a truly unique commercial van which could be easily developed for local soft tooled, lower volume (but scalable) production.
 The demonstrator vehicles were successfully built by Revolve with the aluminium understructure developed and supplied by Multimatic , lightweight composite body panels from ACG, battery packs from Axeon and traction motors and generators from EVO.
 The Vehicle Control Units (VCUs) were developed by Ricardo.

 The target market is fleet operators who have a commitment to de-carbonising their transport operations.
 Fleet operators contacted so far have shown real interest in the product with Royal Mail and DHL recognising the potential after driving the vehicles.
 The development of interest in the US from potential customers such as AT &T, Enterprise and Federal Express USA has opened up the US possibilities and the extension of the plans to include that market.